riffert/textgroup-sd/README.md

 5) add language(s)<br>
 6) add text(s)<br>
 <br>
-Note : the project is actually in a rudimentary state<br>
+Note : the project is actually in a rudimentary state, do not use the search box in actual version<br>
 <br>
 <br>